What is its main goal?

 Finally, as established the organization of university courses, initial accreditation must be renewed every so often (bachelor and doctoral degrees before six years and four years in the case of master's degrees).
 And in this phase is also necessary the evaluation of ANECA (or other quality assessment agency) (ex post accreditation).

-In this moment, this search engine gives you the opportunity to watch the evaluation reports of ANECA, which have emerged from the verification and follow-up processes.
+In this moment, this search engine gives you the opportunity to watch the evaluation reports of ANECA, which have emerged from the verification, follow-up processes and ex post accreditation.